brad-lybarger/brad-lybarger/README.md

  - taking on new challenges,
  - and solving complex problems with a team.

-I have plenty of experience as a Full Stack Engineer that leans more towards the front end of the stack with a proficiency in React and TypeScript.
+I have plenty of experience as a Full Stack Engineer and lean more towards the front end of the stack with a proficiency in React and TypeScript.
 I'm looking for the next opportunity to work with a strong team where I can both apply and grow my skills while building valuable solutions for customers.

 <!--
 **brad-lybarger/brad-lybarger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.